 ICIS offers intelligence on the Middle East polyols markets to support your commercial decision making – from trusted pricing information, breaking news and in-depth analysis to longer-term supply and demand forecasts.

-Supply is not expected to see any major change, with no expected disruptions or plant maintenance shutdowns due in the quarter.
-Price movements of PO are expected to still be of concern for producers, especially those based in China but there have been some signs of easing and some producers could be in better positions to offer discounts going forward to entice buyers.
+Supply is not expected to see any major changes, with no expected disruptions or plant maintenance shutdowns due in the quarter.
+Propylene oxide (PO) prices are expected to still be of concern for producers, especially those based in China, but there have been some signs of easing and some producers could be in better positions to offer discounts going forward to entice buyers.

-Demand for all grades of polyols in the Middle East is expected to remain thin and cargo uptakes are expected to remain minimal.
-Buyers are largely expected to continue buying on a need-to basis, but all eyes would be on prices of co-component isocyanates and feedstock PO in China.
-Any increase in demand for isocyanates is likely to trigger increased purchasing of polyols.
+Demand for all grades of polyols in the Middle East is expected to remain thin and cargo uptakes are expected to remain minimal in the first quarter.
+Many buyers are expected to continue buying on a need-to basis, but all eyes would be on prices of co-component isocyanates and feedstock propylene oxide in China.
+Any increase in demand for isocyanates is likely to trigger increased buying of polyols.